Best 5 Apps to Improve Team Productivity (& Why They Work)

 5. Frequent multitasking

-While working on multiple tasks at once is a good way to get things done faster, it can reduce productivity in the workplace.
+While working on multiple tasks simultaneously can help get things done faster, it can reduce productivity in the workplace.

-Doing too many things simultaneously causes employees to split their attention and focus, so they cannot complete tasks to the best of their ability.
+Doing too many things simultaneously causes employees to split their attention, preventing them from completing tasks to the best of their ability.

 Frequent Multitasking